This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Towers of the Virgin, the large collection of peaks, are best photographed from anywhere behind the Zion Human History Museum.

-Starting from the left, you can see the West Temple.
+When you look at the Towers of the Virgin, starting from the left, you can see the West Temple.
 Next to it is the Sundial, and, then the Towers of the Virgin, followed by the Altar of Sacrifice.

 It is said that this collection of peaks is best viewed early in the morning.